 I’ve been involved in education for two decades, as a mentor, coach, tutor, classroom teacher, curriculum designer, and community educator.
 Ever since I was a kid myself, I’ve had this orientation towards justice, what’s “right” or “fair”.
 I never accepted the adage “life is unfair”.
 Not uncritically.
 Because why can’t it be fair?
 This orientation pushed me to think about justice, and the different dynamics of power in society.

-I look toward the singularity, when time and space converge, where collective will and reality are one.
+I dream toward the singularity, when time and space converge, where collective will and reality are one.
 When and where the world we want is no longer aspirational, but simply is.
-In that this vanishing point always lies ahead, my work will never end, even after my body has succumbed to entropy, carried on by those whose lives I touched and whose lives touched me.
+In that this vanishing point always lies ahead, my work will never end.